A healthy Vegetable Siomai Recipe

 - wash all the vegetables.

-- mix into bowl add egg and flour, salt, pepper to taste.
+- mix into a bowl add egg and flour, salt, pepper to taste.

 - set aside.